There are two major myths about missing links:

 If you had given me a blank piece of paper and a blank check, I could not have drawn you a theoretical intermediate any better or more convincing than Ambulocetus.

 The fossil ancestry of humans and whales are two of the best attested lineages, supplying abundant transitional fossils.
-As we cover more lineages here at Proof of Evolution for Those Who Love the Creator, we'll link them from here.
+There are many more; so many that they could not possibly be listed here.